TomStrong/Com528-Assessment/README.md

 # COM528 AE1 Assessment Group A7

-The team for this project (in alphabetical order) are:
+The team who developed this project (in alphabetical order) are:

 | Name         | Student ID    |
 | :------------- | :----------: |